White supremacist appeals death penalty in church massacre

 Prosecutors said he specifically chose Emanuel AME, the South’s oldest black church, to carry out the massacre.
 After he was arrested, Roof told FBI agents that he wanted the shootings to bring back segregation or perhaps start a race war.

 The jury’s verdict came after a trial in which the avowed white supremacist did not show any remorse or attempt to fight for his life.
-Roof served as his own attorney during the sentencing phase and never explained why he committed the massacre.
+Roof never explained why he committed the massacre.

 Roof’s legal advisers repeatedly expressed frustration that Roof wouldn’t allow them to introduce mental health evidence that could possibly spare his life.